autocrypt/autocrypt/doc/features.rst

   resulting UI guidance in the specs.
 Minimize friction for people using multiple mail apps with their accounts.

-- **Go for mail app changes, don't require changes from mail providers**, allowing fluid development of deployable code and specs.
+- **Go for mail app changes only**, don't require changes from mail providers or depend on third party services, allowing fluid development of deployable code and specs.

 - **Use decentralized, in-band key discovery.**  Make mail apps tell each other how and when to encrypt to each other